 Kerala: Junior artist accuses Malayalam actor-producer Baburaj of rape

-Baburaj, the joint general secretary of Kerala’s Association of Malayalam Movie Artists, denied the allegation.
+Baburaj, the joint general secretary of the Association of Malayalam Movie Artists, denied the allegation.

 A junior artist has accused Baburaj, an actor-producer in the Malayalam film industry, of raping her in 2019, The Indian Express reported on Monday.